David Yankey

-David Famiyekyi Yankey (born January 18, 1992) is a former American football offensive guard.
-He played college football at Stanford, where he was a two-time consensus All-American.
-He was drafted by the Minnesota Vikings in the fifth round, 145th overall of the 2014 NFL Draft.
+David Famiyekyi Yankey (born January 18, 1992) is an Australian-American former professional player of American football who was an offensive guard in the National Football League (NFL).
+He played college football for the Stanford Cardinal, twice earning consensus All-American honors.
+He was selected by the Minnesota Vikings in the fifth round of the 2014 NFL draft.

-Early years
+Early life

 Yankey attended Centennial High School in Roswell, Georgia, where he earned four varsity letters playing as an offensive lineman for head coach Jeff Measor.
 He was a three-time All-region selection.
 As a senior, he earned honorable mention All-state honors.
 He also earned Centennial's Excalibur Award, an award that honors excellence in athletics, character, and leadership.

 Regarded as a three-star recruit by Rivals.com, Yankey was ranked as the No. 47 offensive tackle in his class, while Scout.com rated him as the 44th best offensive tackle in the nation.

 College career

 Yankey attended Stanford University, where he played for coach Jim Harbaugh and coach David Shaw's Stanford Cardinal football teams from 2010 to 2013.
 He was a consensus All-American in 2012 and 2013.
-He announced on January 13, 2014, that he would enter the 2014 NFL Draft.
+He announced on January 13, 2014, that he would enter the 2014 NFL draft.

 Professional career

 Minnesota Vikings

-Yankey was selected by the Minnesota Vikings in the fifth round (145 pick overall) of the 2014 NFL Draft.
+Yankey was selected by the Minnesota Vikings in the fifth round (145th overall) of the 2014 NFL draft.

 On September 5, 2015, he was waived by the Vikings and was signed to the practice squad the next day.